Necktschnagge/Cpp-Course/lessons/03-threads.md

 * Write a checker that opens a file and checks that it contains a valid list of prime numbers as produced by function `primes`.

 To determine the winner the same code for time measurement and opening a file will be applied to all the `primes` functions written by students, just to make sure that all variants are measured under equal conditions.

+# What are your interests for the last C++ lesson?

+Ever heard of
+* constexpr
+* exceptions and `noexcept`
+* templates
+* perfect forwarding
+* iterators
+* ...
+?

+If you have special interests, please let me know.
+(Use email, report an issue on this github site, ...)